Secure Blockchain-Based Supply Chain Management with Verifiable Digital Twins: Security Model

 To make the description of a protocol modular, the parties of the protocol in the real world can access an ideal functionality $\Gfunc$ as a subroutine.
 In this case, we say that $\pi$ is realized in the $\Gfunc$-hybrid model.

-\paragraph{The ideal model.} In the ideal world, there exists a trusted party that executes the ideal functionality $\Func$ on behalf of a set of dummy players $(\party_i)_{i \in [n]}$. $\env$ chooses the inputs $(1^\secpar,x_i)$ for each honest player $\party_i$, and sends to the simulator $\advS$ inputs of corrupted parties together with an auxiliary input $z$.
+\paragraph{The ideal model} In the ideal world, there exists a trusted party that executes the ideal functionality $\Func$ on behalf of a set of dummy players $(\party_i)_{i \in [n]}$. $\env$ chooses the inputs $(1^\secpar,x_i)$ for each honest player $\party_i$, and sends to an adversary $\advS$, referred to as the simulator, inputs of corrupted parties together with an auxiliary input $z$.
 Honest parties send their inputs to the trusted party, while the corrupted parties send an arbitrary input as specified by $\advS$.
 The trusted party executes the functionality and produces outputs to give to parties.